-Maytenus procumbens, the dune koko tree, is densely bushy with somewhat drooping branches, sometimes growing taller than 6 m (SA Tree List No. 401.1).
+Maytenus procumbens, the dune koko tree, is a densely bushy shrub or small tree bearing drooping branches, occasionally as tall as 6 m (SA Tree List No. 401.1).

 The bark is pale yellowish brown, sometimes becoming fissured on old trees.
 The clusters of small white to greenish white flowers may appear in winter, but may last until the end of the following summer.
 The almost spherical, yellow-orange capsule is dehiscent.
 The seeds are covered by an orange aril.